sap-tutorials/How-Tos/tutorials/2016/08/hxe-python-connection/hxe-python-connection.md

 tags: [  tutorial>intermediate, products>sap-hana, products>sap-hana\,-express-edition, tutorial>how-to ]
 ---
 ## Prerequisites
- - **Setup:** This tutorial assumes that you have followed the [SAP HANA Client Installation and Update Guide](http://help.sap.com/hana/SAP_HANA_Client_Installation_Update_Guide_en.pdf) to install the HANA client software.
-You can download the HANA client software from [SAP Store](https://store.sap.com/sap/cpa/ui/resources/store/html/SolutionDetails.html?pid=0000012950).
+ - **Setup:** This tutorial assumes that you have followed the [How to Install SAP HANA 2.0, express edition Clients](http://www.sap.com/developer/how-tos/2016/12/hxe-ua-howto-installing-clients.html) tutorial to install the HANA, express edition client software.

 ## Next Steps
  - This is a standalone How-To on establishing basic connectivity to SAP HANA database server in python.
 [View similar How-Tos](http://www.sap.com/developer/tutorials.html) or [View all How-Tos](http://www.sap.com/developer/tutorials.html)